|

 can be heard in the recording of Rachmaninoff's Third Concerto with

-Lazar Berman and Claudio Abado where the cadenza was recorded under
+Lazar Berman and Claudio Abado where the cadenza was recorded separately

 In the MMS Scheherazade it seems that the first recording session

-included the first movement and half of the second.
-So far the performance
+included the first movement and half of the second movement.
+So

-is rather uninteresting and the sound recording is somewhat dull.
+far the performance is rather uninteresting and the sound recording

-But from halfway the second movement up to and including the fourth
+is somewhat dull.
+But from halfway the second movement up to and

-movement, the performance has a lively character.
-The sound engineers
+including the fourth movement, the performance has a lively character.

-group of musicians is called, play correctly.
-The performance does
+Philharmonic, as the group of musicians is called, play correctly.

-of Bernard Haitink's Scheherazade (Philips), but Goehr and his musicians
+Scheherazade (Philips), but Goehr and his musicians do their best

 Maybe Piet Hartvelt, or Jacob van der Woude, who were concert masters